Table of Contents[Hide][Show]

 - How bio-available these nutrients are and how well the body is absorbing them.
 They found that this is largely influenced by the presence of Phytic Acid in the diet.

-I had every intention of getting the cavity filled and continuing with regular dentist appointments, but then life happened and I didn’t get around to scheduling an appointment for months.
-By the time I finally had time to schedule an appointment, I had seen some interesting info in books about the ability of teeth to heal, so I decided to hold off.
+I had every intention of getting the cavity filled quickly, but then life happened and I didn’t get around to scheduling an appointment for months.
+By the time I was ready to schedule an appointment, I had seen some interesting info in books about the ability of teeth to heal, so I decided to hold off.

-I followed the regimen for a few months, and noticed that my teeth were whiter and much less sensitive to cold.
+After a couple of months, my teeth were whiter and much less sensitive to cold.
 This was big news to me as I used to have such sensitive teeth that drinking too cold of a drink could literally almost bring me to tears.
-I also found out about this time that I was expecting a baby (p.s. this diet promotes fertility too!) and decided to continue on the regimen for the pregnancy, as all of the things I was doing were also supportive of healthy pregnancy.

 It was fall of 2011 before I finally got around to making it back to the dentist (I know, I know… every six months…) and I didn’t mention a thing about the cavities and soft spots that needed to be fixed… and neither did the dentist!

 It also only took them about 5 minutes to clean and scrape my teeth.
 I thought she was still checking them and she was done!
 The hygienist told me that my teeth and gums looked great, and asked if I had started using fluoride or fluoride toothpaste (my chart made it very clear that I was anti-fluoride).
 I told her no but that I had been trying to make sure I was taking better care of my teeth lately (very true!).